 - 9.A.
 Exemption: Handbags, backpacks and satchels exempted.

 - 9.B.
 Clarification: Holsters count as utility belts.
-I do not need to be carrying my iPod or Blackberry in a shoulder hostler, hip holster, or quick draw mechanism.
+I do not need to be carrying my smart device in a shoulder hostler, hip holster, or quick draw mechanism.

 - 9.F.
 Exemption: Grabit Packs: Concerts, festivals, and exercise/training regimes.